TheCandianVendingMachine/baileys-arma-scripts/tcvm/hvt/README.md

 The HVTs will not load into a vehicle until it is stopped within the spawn zone.
 If they start moving during loading, the HVTs will abort trying to get in and move to a wait position.

+HVT's will always enter the vehicle after spawning, 45 seconds later.
+This is a failure case, only occuring if the HVT has gotten stuck.

 ## HVT Spawn Zone

 An HVT zone is a trigger with at least one position defined within which the HVT's will spawn from.